“Promote and inspire the arts in Southwest Oklahoma” – CTAC Mission

 International acts have included Chamber Orchestra Kremlin, The Mystical Arts of Tibet and the Golden Dragon Acrobats of China.
 Programming has ranged from classical (Turtle Island String Quartet and The Ahn Trio) to jazz (Dirty Dozen Brass Band and Chris Brubeck’s Triple Play) to improvisational comedy (4 Day Weekend and The Second City) to rock (Leon Russell) to “roots” music like blues (Janiva Magness, Seth Walker and Eden Brent), folk (Leo Kottke and Rachael Davis), bluegrass (Special Consensus and Ryan Shupe & The Rubberband), red dirt (Jimmy LaFave and No Justice) and gospel (Harlem Gospel Choir).

-If CTAC has proven anything in its first 40 years, it is the organization does not stand still.
+If CTAC has proven anything since 1976, it is the organization does not stand still.
 We are continually exploring programs and projects that can keep the arts thriving in the area and enhance the quality of life for residents of Stephens County and beyond.